Test your students’ global IQ at our annual international knowledge competition for high school students.

 Date: Wednesday, March 1, 2023 (tentative)

 Location: This year’s competition will be held in person at the Mall of America, on Wednesday, March 1, 2023.
 There will also be an option to compete online via Zoom and MyQuiz.
-Details on how to access the event and the game instructions will be posted closer to the event.
+Details on how to access the online event and game instructions will be posted soon.

 Time: 3:30 pm – 6:00 pm CDT

 This free event invites teams of four to challenge their global knowledge to correctly answer a series of multiple-choice questions in competition with other local schools.
-The winning team will represent Minnesota at the national Academic WorldQuest competition presented virtually by the World Affairs Councils of America, on April 17, 2021.
+The winning team will represent Minnesota at the national Academic WorldQuest organized by the World Affairs Councils of America, on April 29-30, 2022.

 - FREE to compete